kernel-machine/vit4v/README.md

 ## Model
 A pretrained model can be downloaded [here](https://drive.google.com/file/d/1_iPDWghnZ9cbfWaGQ8wuxqkq1qq3s-qO/view?usp=sharing)

+## How to run
+This software utilizes a devcontainer with [Podman](https://podman.io/), providing a simple way to create a reproducible environment across devices.

+### Setup Instructions
+1. **Download the dataset** to your local machine.
+2. Open `.devcontainer/devcontainer.json`.
+3. Locate the `mounts/source` field and update it with the path where your dataset is stored.
+4. Open the devcontainer using the VSCode graphical interface
+5. Create a python3.11 environment `python3.11 -m venv env`
+6. Install the packages in the requirements.txt file `./env/bin/pip install -r requirements.txt`

 ### Running  `video2segments.py`

+First, it is necessary to create the video-clips of 32 frames starting from the original video

 ```bash
 python video2segments.py --video_path <path_to_videos> --output_path <path_to_output> [options]